11 Research-Backed Tips For Coping With Insomnia

 • Sleep habits and environmental factors, including daytime naps, irregular sleeping and waking times, watching TV in bed, an overstimulating sleep environment, sleeping in a warm room, and not winding down before bed.

-Depending on your severity level, you may want to find a doctor or consult your primary care provider for treatment options.
-They may begin by having you keep a sleep diary to track when you’re sleeping and for how long.
-This could help inform what treatment options are the most appropriate for your situation including over the counter medications, prescription sleeping pills, a sleep clinic, or a natural remedy from our list below.
+Depending on the severity of your condition, you may consult a doctor or your primary care provider for treatment options.
+They may begin by having you keep a sleep diary to track your sleep patterns, including the times you sleep and the duration of each sleep period.
+This process can inform them of the most appropriate treatment options for your situation, including over-the-counter medications, prescription sleeping aids, a sleep clinic, or a natural remedy from our list below.

 11 tips for how to overcome insomnia naturally

-The best way to overcome insomnia depends on the cause(s), symptoms, and severity.
-It’s typically recommended that you talk to your doctor or another qualified healthcare provider if you’re experiencing a medical condition like this, as they may recommend sleep medicine or similar options.
-However, there are also some strategies you can consider that may help you improve your sleep habits.
+The best way to overcome insomnia can depend on the cause(s), symptoms, and severity.
+It’s typically recommended that you talk to your doctor or another qualified healthcare provider if you’re experiencing a medical condition, as they may recommend sleep medicine or similar options.
+However, you can also consider the following evidence-based strategies.

 While many people rely on a cup of coffee in the morning to help them get going after a sleepless night, this practice may actually be counterproductive.
 Research suggests that regular caffeine intake—even when it's more than six hours away from sleep—can increase the incidence of sleep disturbances like insomnia.
 High caffeine consumption can also lead to physical side effects that could impact getting a good night's sleep, such as stress, nausea, temporarily increased heart rate and blood pressure, and muscle tremors.

 Long-term alcohol use may also reduce the overall quality of sleep.
 These issues can continue for months after discontinuation of alcohol use, though they may improve over time with continued abstinence from alcohol.
-While alcohol can potentially disrupt all aspects of sleep, it may interfere with the REM stage of your sleep cycle in particular—which plays an essential role in memory, emotional processing, and healthy brain function overall.
+While alcohol can potentially disrupt all aspects of sleep, it may interfere with the REM stage of your sleep cycle in particular, which plays a crucial role in memory, emotional processing, and overall healthy brain function.

-Getting regular, consistent exercise has been linked to a variety of health benefits, and potentially decreasing an individual’s symptoms of insomnia is one.
+Engaging in regular, consistent exercise has been linked to a variety of health benefits, and potentially decreasing an individual’s symptoms of insomnia is one of them.
 A study published in the National Library of Medicine suggests that four weeks of regular exercise can serve as a sleep aid, helping people experiencing insomnia fall asleep faster and stay asleep longer.
-However, it’s recommended that you take care to avoid exercising an hour before bed, as this can make it more difficult to fall asleep.
+However, it’s recommended that you avoid exercising within an hour of bedtime, as this can make it more difficult to fall asleep.

 Getty/Halfpoint Images

-Another helpful sleep hygiene strategy to improving sleep ease and quality can be to create a clear association in your brain around what your bed is used for.
-Try to avoid working, watching TV, or doing other activities in your bedroom, day or night.
+Another potentially helpful sleep hygiene strategy for improving sleep ease and quality is to create a clear association in your brain around what your bed is used for.
+Try to avoid working, watching TV, or engaging in other activities in your bedroom, both day and night.
 Instead, aim to use your bed only for sleeping and sex so that your brain doesn’t associate it with the mental stimulation of daytime activities.

-Eating too close to bedtime may cause problems falling asleep because food is energy, and your body will be actively working to digest what you ate rather than winding down for sleep.
+Eating too close to bedtime may cause problems falling asleep because food is energy, and your body will be actively working to digest what you eat rather than winding down for sleep.
 It can be especially beneficial to avoid eating high-fat foods, as they can decrease the body’s sensitivity to a natural sleep hormone called orexin.
-In addition, high-protein foods should be consumed earlier in the day as well, since they take longer to break down.
-Avoiding all other foods a few hours before bedtime if possible can also be helpful in treating insomnia.
+Additionally, high-protein foods may be better consumed earlier in the day because they take longer to break down and digest.
+Avoiding all other foods a few hours before bedtime, if possible, can also be helpful in treating insomnia.
+Before changing your eating habits, consult a doctor or nutritionist to determine the best options for your unique body.

-• Reduce light: A few ways to do this include using room-darkening curtains, turning off devices that emit light or cover up the light source, and wearing an eye mask.
+• Reduce light: Consider using room-darkening curtains, turning off devices that emit light, covering the light source, and wearing an eye mask.

-• Reduce noise: You might place your phone on "do not disturb mode", wear earplugs, or consider a white noise machine or app to block out noises you can’t control.
+• Reduce noise: You can try placing your phone on "do not disturb mode," wearing earplugs, or using a white noise machine or app to block out noises you can’t control.

 • Keep temperatures cool: The Sleep Foundation recommends a bedroom temperature of 65 degrees Fahrenheit to promote a deep and restful sleep.

-A common reason many people have trouble falling asleep is that they’re experiencing racing or anxious thoughts, which they can’t switch off long enough for their brain to enter a more restful state.
-One way to combat this issue is to journal before bed.
-Getting worries or tasks for tomorrow down on paper and out of your mind can help you relax for good sleep more easily.
+A common reason many people struggle to fall asleep is that they’re experiencing racing or anxious thoughts, which they can’t shut off long enough for their brain to enter a more restful state.
+One effective way to combat this issue is to keep a journal before bed.
+Getting worries or tasks for tomorrow down on paper and out of your mind can help you relax and fall asleep more easily.
 Research supports this strategy, suggesting that journaling before bed can increase sleep duration and improve sleep quality—particularly if it’s a to-do list related to tomorrow rather than a list of what you got done today.

 Caption